SAP/flake8-tergeo/docs/checks.md

 Use t-strings (PEP 750) instead.

 ## FTP131
-Checks if `re.compile` is called within a function with a string constant.
+Checks if `re.compile` is called with a string constant within a
+* function
+* for loop
+* while loop
+* lambda

-As the regex is recompiled each time the function is called but won't change, it can be moved to a constant on module level.
+As the regex is recompiled each time the construct is called but won't change, it can be moved to a constant on module level.

 ## FTP132
-Checks if a module functions of ``re`` like ``re.fullmatch`` is called with a constant string within a function.
+Checks if a module functions of ``re`` like ``re.fullmatch`` is called with a constant string within a
+* function
+* for loop
+* while loop
+* lambda

-As the regex is recompiled each time the function is called but won't change, the pattern can be compiled and stored in a constant and be used instead.
+As the regex is recompiled each time the construct is called but won't change, the pattern can be compiled and stored in a constant and be used instead.

 ## FTP200